 Total shoulder replacement

 In total shoulder replacement, the ball is replaced with a highly polished metal alloy, and the socket is replaced with a very durable plastic.
 These parts are sized to match your bones.
 The plastic socket is glued to the shoulder blade with special bone cement.
-The metal ball is held in place because it is attached to a rod that goes into the top part of the bone that is coated with a special surface that the upper arm bone will grow in to.
+The metal ball is attached to the top part of the upper arm bone as it is coated with a special surface that the upper arm bone will grow in to.

 Total shoulder replacement has benefits.
 The artificial joint removes pain, stiffness, weakness, and inflammation from arthritis.
 Shoulder replacement surgery is usually a successful surgery, with most patients having little remaining pain and good restoration of their motion and function.

 Total shoulder replacement has risks such as infection, damage to the nerves or arteries, medical problems with anesthesia, and many other potential problems.
 Total shoulder arthroplasty requires that the bone attachment of the front rotator cuff muscle, the “subscapularis”, be cut and repaired at the end of surgery.
 As a result, patients who undergo this procedure cannot reach behind their back, lift more than 2-3 pounds, or use the arm to push with more than 2-3 pounds of pressure for 3 months after surgery until this repair heals.
 If these restrictions are violated then the repair will not heal and the replacement will not work.
 In addition, while shoulder replacements last a long time, they do not last forever.
 Similar to other mechanical devices, the shoulder replacement lasts longer when it is used more gently.

 Click here to download the PDF.